lemonsaurus/django-simple-bulma/README.md

 You may here define any variable found on the [Bulma variables](https://bulma.io/documentation/customize/variables/) page, and you may use any valid SASS or CSS as the value.
 For example, `hsl(217, 71%, 53%)` would be a valid value for a color variable, as would `#ffff00`.
 Please note that any syntactically incorrect values may prevent Bulma from building correctly, so be careful what you add here unless you know exactly what you're doing.

-If the `extensions` key is not found, it will default to loading **all extensions**.
-If you don't want any extensions, simply set it to an empty list.
+If the `extensions` key is not found, it will default to not loading any extensions.
+If you want all extensions, simply set it to the string `"all"`.

 The `output_style` determines the style of the resulting CSS file.
 It can be any of `"nested"` (default), `"expanded"`, `"compact"`, and `"compressed"`.
 It is recommended to use `"compressed"` in production as to reduce the final file size.

 Additional scripts
 ------------------
 For your convenience, we also give you the option to add other quality of life improvements to your Bulma app.
-If you are not specifying any extensions in `BULMA_SETTINGS`, these will all be loaded by default.
-If you are, you may want to add these as well if they sound useful to you.
+You may want to add these as well if they sound useful to you.

 * `bulma-fileupload` will handle displaying the filename in your [file upload inputs](https://bulma.io/documentation/form/file/).
 * `bulma-navbar-burger` will hook up your `navbar-burger`s and `navbar-menu`s automatically, to provide a toggle for mobile users.
 We use a slightly updated version of [the example from Bulma's documentation](https://bulma.io/documentation/components/navbar/#navbarJsExample) - simply add a `data-target` attribute to your `navbar-burger` that refers to the `id` of the `navbar-menu` that should be expanded and collapsed by the button.